 Welcome to another Designer Spotlight.
 Today we are talking with Karen Knoblaugh.
-Karen’s first title, Consumption, will land on Kickstarter in 2018.
+Karen’s first title, Consumption, will land on Kickstarter February 21st, 2019.
 Join us as we learn a bit more about her and talk about games.

 What brought you into the board gaming hobby and community?

 I have always loved board games and used to play them with the neighborhood kids all of the time when I was younger.
 When I started adulting, I lost touch with gaming, and though I dabbled a bit in video games, they didn’t do the same thing for me.
 About eight years ago, a childhood friend of mine, also a board gamer, told me about Settlers of Catan.
 In my search to find the game, I stumbled upon a hobby game store very close to my house.
 When I walked into that store, I had found my happy place!

 What are your current favorite games (or types of games)?

 There are so many games that I love!
 My gaming interests have been expanding lately, moving from pretty much straight Euro games into other styles.
 I have been enjoying This War of Mine, Aeon’s End, Gloomhaven, and Mansions of Madness, 2e, in addition to Castles of Burgundy, Anachrony, Great Western Trail, and A Feast for Odin, just to name a few.

 What led you to become a designer?